-Tutors: Dr Michael Bycroft and Dr James Poskett
+Tutors: Dr Michael Bycroft

 Science is strange.
 It is accessible only to a small group of specialists, but it has an enormous impact on the lives of ordinary people across the globe.
 From climate change and pharmaceuticals to GM crops and the internet, we live in a society which places enormous trust in science and technology.
 But how did this come to be?
 And is it always for the best?
 To answer these questions, we tell the story of modern science through the eyes of the people who produced and consumed it.

 We cover major episodes in the history of knowledge from the military revolution of the sixteenth century to the digital revolution of the twentieth.
 We deal with household names such as Newton, Darwin and Einstein, but also with an array of lesser-known men and women who helped to shape modern science, including Jesuit missionaries, Arabic alchemists, Chinese astronomers, and African-American astrophysicists.
 Along the way we gauge the public attitude to science through poems, paintings, photographs, films and newspaper articles.
 These sources allow us to see when and why science acquired its enormous authority in modern culture, and how this prestige has been challenged on the grounds that science is unreliable, unjust or inhuman.

 We bring the story up to the present day, when science and technology are a source of great optimism as well as great anxiety—optimism about nanotechnology, space exploration, and quantum computing, and anxiety about the injustice of algorithms, the flaws in the peer-review process, and the exclusion of women and ethnic minorities from the scientific enterprise.

 This undergraduate second-year 30 CATS option module has no pre-requisite or post-requisite modules.